We offer research projects at a range of levels including undergraduate internships, Honours projects, Masters projects and PhD programmes.

 - Doctor of Philosophy (PhD)

-If you're a current second year medical student the University of Auckland, you can undertake a Liggins Clinical Research Internship.
+If you're a second year medical student at the University of Auckland, you can undertake a Liggins Clinical Research Internship.
 You could also consider a Summer Research Scholarship - a short-term scholarship for undergraduate students to get a taste of postgraduate study.

 Opportunities for clinicians